 Interested in Adopting?

 Our goal is to match the right BMD with the right home.
-To do this we use the answers to our short application as well as by spending a fair amount of time talking with you.
-The process takes time, patience and knowledge of the breed.
+To do this, we use the answers to our short application as well as spending a fair amount of time talking with you.
+The process takes time, patience, and knowledge of the breed.
 We recommend you submit your application BEFORE you find a dog on our website that is a potential match, as it may take time for the right dog to come along.
 Once your application is received, it will be kept on file.
-When a suitable match comes in to rescue, you will be contacted and a visit with the BMD in question will be arranged prior to placement.
-It is our responsibility to place each of our dogs with the home best suited for them, regardless of the order in which applications are received.
-Rescue is not a “first come, first serve” situation, and we appreciate your understanding that our goal is always to provide the best possible home we can for each dog we have, so that they never have to come into rescue again.
+When a suitable match comes to the rescue, you will be contacted, and a visit with the BMD in question will be arranged prior to placement.
+It is our responsibility to place each of our dogs in the home best suited for them, regardless of the order in which applications are received.
+Rescue is not a “first come, first serve” situation, and we appreciate your understanding that our goal is always to provide the best possible home we can for each dog we have so that they never have to come into rescue again.
 Not every dog is suitable for every home, no matter how good or loving a family is.
-We also expect that if the placement does not work out that you will return the dog to our rescue group.
+We also expect that if the placement does not work out you will return the dog to our rescue group.

 We do not have a blanket policy regarding fences for our rescue dogs.
 That said and all things being equal, those homes with secure fencing are likely to have a significant edge.
 You should also note that most of our rescue dogs are not good candidates for “invisible” (electronic) fencing.

 We spay or neuter every dog before placement.
 Our adoption fees are used to cover costs and can vary.
 The dog may be examined by a vet if necessary, all shots will be brought up to date, and we will spay/neuter if not already done.
 Any detected or suspected health problems will be checked out and treated if possible.